mariev/studiousmarie/index.md

 <div id="statement">
+  I am currently a Statistical Programmer at the Center for Veterinary Biologics, USDA Animal and Plant Health Inspection Service (APHIS).
+  <br><br>
-	I received my PhD in the interdisciplinary programs of Bioinformatics and Computational Biology (BCB) and Human Computer Interaction (HCI) from <a href = "http://www.iastate.edu/">Iowa State
+	In 2013, I received a dual-major PhD in the interdisciplinary programs of Bioinformatics and Computational Biology (BCB) and Human Computer Interaction (HCI) from <a href = "http://www.iastate.edu/">Iowa State
-	University</a> in Summer 2013.
-Currently I work with the Statistics Section at USDA APHIS as a Statistical Programmer.
+	University</a>. <br><br>
-	My background is in Biochemistry and Math.
+	My undergraduate education was in Biochemistry and Math.
 Prior to grad school, I worked for five (5) years at <a href = "http://psbc.org/home/index.htm" title ="Donate a pint - save 3 lives!"> Puget
-	Sound Blood Center</a>, testing donor blood products.
+	Sound Blood Center</a>, testing donor blood products in a cGMP, FDA-regulated environment.
 	<br><br>
 	My main interest is developing analytical systems that help scientists and researchers do their job more effectively.
 I primarily program in R, but routinely use python,